josjo80/Deployment_Proj/model_card.md

 ## Ethical Considerations
 As with all data that includes personal information, care should be taken to ensure that it is deanonymized and that biases have been tested with respect to race.
 This data does include race and should be tested for biases.
 ## Caveats and Recommendations
-Test for biases in the data.
+Test for biases in the data using Aequitas.
 Build a neural network to improve performance of model.
 Conduct further feature engineering.